The Dawson Creek campus JOHSC is comprised of the following people:

 At the workplace where workers of the College are regularly employed, the College must post and keep posted:

-- the names and work locations of the joint committee members (Committee member posters),
+- The names and work locations of the joint committee members (Committee member posters),

-- the reports of the 3 most recent joint committee meetings, and
+- The reports of the 3 most recent joint committee meetings, and

-- copies of any applicable orders under this Division for the preceding 12 months.
+- Copies of any applicable orders under this Division for the preceding 12 months.

 Recommendations to the College

-- doable (reasonably capable of being done)
+- Feasible and within reasonable time frame (reasonably capable of being done).

 If the College does not accept the committee’s recommendations, a co-chair of the committee may report the matter to the Workers Compensation Board, which may investigate and attempt to resolve the matter.

-If it is not reasonably possible to provide a response before the end of the 21 day period, the College must provide within that time a written explanation for the delay, together with an indication of when the response will be provided.
+If it is not reasonably possible to provide a response before the end of the 21-day period, the College must provide within that time a written explanation for the delay, together with an indication of when the response will be provided.

 If the joint committee is not satisfied that the explanation provided is reasonable in the circumstances, a co-chair of the committee may report this to the Workers Compensation Board, which may investigate the matter and may, by order, establish a deadline by which the College must respond.

-Assistance in resolving disagreements
+Assistance in Resolving Disagreements